HarryStevens/swiftmap/README.md

 Adds geospatial data to the <i>map</i>.
 The <i>data</i> must be specified as a TopoJSON object.
 If no <i>data</i> is passed, returns the current geospatial data associated with the <i>map</i>.
 Swiftmap cannot draw a map without geospatial data.

 Each datum will be assigned a key value based on the value returned by an optional <i>key</i> function.
 This key will be used to match each datum of geospatial data to a corresponding datum of tabular data.
+If no <i>key</i> is specified, each datum will be assigned a key according to its index.

 <a name="data" href="#data">#</a> <i>map</i>.<b>data</b>([<i>data</i>[, <i>key</i>]]) [<>](https://github.com/HarryStevens/swiftmap/tree/master/src/init/data.js "Source")

 Adds tabular data to the <i>map</i>.
 The <i>data</i> must be specified as a JSON array.
 If no <i>data</i> is passed, returns the current tabular data associated with the <i>map</i>.

 Each datum will be assigned a key value based on the value returned by an optional <i>key</i> function.
 This key will be used to match each datum of tabular data to a corresponding datum of geospatial data.
+If no <i>key</i> is specified, each datum will be assigned a key according to its index.

 <b>Initial attributes</b>